 - Classes can be customized to suit any needs

-In House Technical Assistance for Planning and Zoning Boards and Local Officials
+In House Technical Assistance for Local Officials

 Background research or issue analysis is available for complex planning problems; help with selecting a consultant planner or hiring your planner and zoning administrator.